addl/flask_blog/entries/python/flask/flask_i18n.md

 ```
 This code defines a function called **get_locale** and decorates it with **@babel_ext.localeselector**, which is a decorator provided by the `Flask-Babel` extension.
 This decorator tells `Flask-Babel` that this function should be used to determine the locale for the current request.

-The function determines the user's preferred language/locale either from user's settings or from the global context object.
-If none of the above is available it returns 'en' as default.
+The function determines the user's preferred language/locale either from user's settings or from the global context object `g`.
+If none of the above is available it returns `en` as default.

 ## The functions "gettext" and "lazy_gettext"
 In order to understand Babel we have to begin with two key functions `gettext` and `lazy_gettext`.